 Janet Frame was born in Dunedin.
 Her talent for writing emerged at a young age, with frequent publication of her poems in children's pages and on radio.
 She attended the University of Otago and trained as a teacher, but shortly after she abandoned the classroom in favour of writing.
 Around this time, she was misdiagnosed with schizophrenia.
 Her first collection of short stories, The Lagoon, winning the Hubert Church Memorial Award, was written in 1946 but not published until 1952.
 Many of the stories in that volume are told from the point of view of children whose imaginative worlds are dismissed by socially conformist adults.

-After having spent nearly a decade alternating mental hospital stays with work as housemaid or waitress, in 1955 Janet accepted an invitation from Frank Sargeson to live in an old army hut in the garden of his Takapuna home.
-With his encouragement she wrote her first novel, Owls Do Cry (1957) and was at last launched on her literary career.
+After having spent nearly a decade in and out of mental hospitals, in 1955 Frame accepted an invitation from Frank Sargeson to live in an old army hut in the garden of his Takapuna home.
+With his encouragement she wrote her first novel, Owls Do Cry (1957) and her literary career was launched.
 She travelled to Europe, and after examination by medical experts in London, her psychiatric diagnosis was overturned.
-In 1958 she changed her surname to Clutha, but she continued to publish under the name that had already earned her acclaim in her homeland.